Mark Monmonier: Syracuse University

-After learning from geographer Justin Friberg that Syracuse University was having difficulty hiring a cartography professor, and frustrated with SUNY, Monmonier interviewed and was accepted a position as Associate Professor of geography in the Maxwell School of Citizenship and Public Affairs at Syracuse University in 1973.
-Monmonier was promoted to full Professor in 1978, and Distinguished Professor in 1998.
-Monmonier continued work at Syracuse University until his retirement in May 2021.
+After learning from geographer Justin Friberg that Syracuse University was having difficulty hiring a cartography professor, and frustrated with SUNY, Monmonier accepted a position as associate professor of geography in the Maxwell School of Citizenship and Public Affairs at Syracuse University in 1973.
+He was promoted to full professor in 1978, and Distinguished Professor in 1998.
+He continued work at Syracuse University until his retirement in May 2021.
 He is currently Distinguished Professor Emeritus of Geography and the Environment at the Maxwell School at Syracuse University.

 Other organizations

-He served in numerous roles in the American Association of Geographers, and on panels advising the National Research Council and the Environmental Protection Agency.
+Monmonier served in numerous roles in the American Association of Geographers, and on panels advising the National Research Council and the Environmental Protection Agency.
 He worked as a consultant on several projects, including as a GS-13 Research Geographer for the United States Geological Survey, as a consultant on legal cases, and as part of a committee to help the National Geographic Society select a new map projection for world maps.
-He was the vice president of the American Cartographic Association between 1982 and 1983, and President between 1983 and 1984.
+He was the vice president of the American Cartographic Association between 1982 and 1983, and president between 1983 and 1984.

 Research and publications

 Monmonier's research has had multiple focuses.
 His early research was focused on methods of using computers to manage geographic data, and the application of these methods to problems in geomorphology, health, and agriculture.
 His work also focused on topics such as the history of geography and cartography, and the social implications of maps.
-Monmonier published several books aimed at the general population on the topics of cartography and geography, as well as several more traditional textbooks.
+He published several books aimed at the general population on the topics of cartography and geography, as well as several more traditional textbooks.
 Monmonier's emphasis on publishing books is noted by geographer Russell S. Kirby as standing out from contemporary academics.
 He also wrote extensively on the use of maps for surveillance and as analytical and persuasive tools in politics, journalism, environmental science, and public administration.